Quizquiz: Fight against invaders

 Northern troops still managed to pass Jauja, while regretting that it could not conquer the city defended by a small garrison.
 Quizquiz had learnt from the experience and venturing in a ravine he fortified the slopes of the passage so that horses could not work, then he remained on hold.

 Reinforcements from Cuzco came upon a few weeks later, under the command of Hernando de Soto and Diego de Almagro, accompanied by many Indians, sent by Manco Inca Yupanqui, elected meanwhile supreme Inca.

-Learned that Quizquiz was close, the Spaniards threw themselves boldly forward, but this time the shrewd general was not waiting for them unprepared.
-The defenses worked fine and their charges shattered against the properly prepared fortifications.
+An assault by the Spaniards against the Incas failed due to Quizquiz's fortifications.

 While worryingly studying what to do, the conquistador learned that the armies had abandoned their positions and headed north.
 Quizquiz, obviously, wanted to regain the region of Quito.
 The Spanish moved in pursuit, but proceeding with great caution and fighting only limited clashes with the marching rearguard, then, when it became clear that the enemy abandoned the region, desisted from following them.

 Quizquiz had solved the immediate problem of the pursuers, but his difficulties were not over.
 He had to open a way through districts infested by hostile populations, related to the deceased Huáscar and hoping for a comeback thanks to the arrival of "white men" who, were seen as liberators.

 Nevertheless, Quizquiz led the several thousand men who composed his army beyond the boundaries of the ancient kingdom of Quito, where he planned to find support and allies.